floft/vision-landing/README.md

 Then map a switch on your R/C controller to channel 6.
 For low PPM value it'll do nothing, for higher it'll stream, and for even higher it'll shut down the Raspberry Pi (for exact values, see script).

+Or, if you wish to always run on boot (running */home/pi/vision-landing/stream.py* as user *pi* and group *dialout* for access to */dev/ttyAMA0*):

+    sudo cp stream.service /etc/systemd/system/
+    sudo systemctl enable stream
+    sudo systemctl start stream